mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 Clicks within the focus trap behave normally; but clicks outside the focus trap are blocked.

-You can disable the behavior with the `disableEnforceFocus` prop.
+You can disable this behavior with the `disableEnforceFocus` prop.

 {{"demo": "pages/components/trap-focus/DisableEnforceFocus.js"}}